sukhoviidaniil/Pacman-AP-2025-2026/README.md

 Inheritance is used to reuse common functionality, and composition is used to configure behavior at runtime.
 This approach minimizes the coupling between components, simplifies code maintenance, and makes the system resistant to change and further expansion.

+- ### Comments & API Docs

+> Most of the code is documented.
+Comments explain intent, not trivial code.
+Concise names for parameters, classes, and their methods allow you to easily understand the entire program cycle.

 - ### ~2 Page Report

 Yes: A concise report (~2 pages) explains architecture, key decisions, and trade-offs.
 It references concrete code structures.